Containerizing Rust Applications

 FROM debian:bookworm-slim

-COPY --from=builder /usr/local/cargo/bin/app /usr/local/bin/app
+COPY /usr/local/cargo/bin/app /usr/local/bin/app

 CMD ["app"]